 With more seniors enjoying new technology more than ever,1 many older adults are searching for high-tech hearing aids with advanced features; Starkey is a leading hearing aid provider that fits the bill.
-With Starkey, sound quality and AI features make their hearing aids a premium choice comparable to top-rated brands like Signia and Phonak.
-The company offers six different styles of hearing aids, ranging from behind-the-ear to invisible-in-the-canal, so users can find the fit that is most comfortable for their lifestyle.
+With Starkey, sound quality and AI features make their hearing aids a premium choice comparable to other top-rated brands we've tested, including Phonak.
+The company offers several different styles of hearing aids, ranging from behind-the-ear to invisible-in-the-canal, so users can find the fit that is most comfortable for their lifestyle.

 While Starkey doesn't advertise prices on their website and customers will need to visit a hearing care specialist for a quote, you can expect to pay between $1000 and $3500 per hearing aid with this premium provider.
 If you're on a tight budget, there are other hearing aids to consider; however, we believe that Starkey's industry-leading technology and customizable solutions for mild to profound hearing loss are worth the cost.
 Now, let's take a closer look at everything Starkey has to offer!